nishantsk/machine-learning/README.md

 # machine-learning
-A curated list of awesome machine learning frameworks, libraries and software (by language).
-Inspired by awesome-php.

-If you want to contribute to this list (please do), send me a pull request or contact me @josephmisiti.
-Also, a listed repository should be deprecated if:

-Repository's owner explicitly say that "this library is not maintained".
-Not committed for long time (2~3 years).

 Introduction
 The purpose of this project is to provide a comprehensive and yet simple course in Machine Learning using Python.